EmumbaOrg/docs-retail-solution-accelerator/docs/03-Setting-Up-Data-in-PostgreSQL/04-Generating-Memories.md

 You can try storing user memories in an interactive shell within the devcontainer.
 Here's how:

+!!! info
+    For this to work, make sure you have completed the **optional steps in Section 2**.

 !!! tip "Try creating new memories by following this section"

 ### Step 1: Open the Python REPL inside your devcontainer